sakurity/securelogin/README.md

 This is very important since target audience is "general public": we need to draw a line between Legacy Passwords they could forget and used entire life and Master Passwords that you need just one, but **cannot forget**.
 Hygiene is completely different.

 Track usage and remind after 3, 10 and 30 successful signins to try to type master password again.

+12. Use secure enclaves for localStorage or analogs